McCarthy tells House Republicans to expect vote to remove Cheney, says GOP must stop 'relitigating the past'

 "While embracing or ignoring Trump’s statements might seem attractive to some for fundraising and political purposes, that approach will do profound long-term damage to our party and our country," she added.
 "Trump has never expressed remorse or regret for the attack of Jan.
 6 and now suggests that our elections, and our legal and constitutional system, cannot be trusted to do the will of the people."

-When asked whether it was time for Trump to let go of his election gripes on Monday, Sen. Lindsey Graham, R-S.C., said "we're gonna do both things at once It looks like complain and look at the future."
+When asked whether it was time for Trump to let go of his election gripes on Monday, Sen. Lindsey Graham, R-S.C., said "we're gonna do both things at once, it looks like, complain and look at the future."

 McCarthy in his Monday letter continued to say that although Republicans consider themselves a "big tent party," focusing on Trump's false election claims in the way Cheney has harms Republicans' ability to win future elections.